garymorrissey/Project2018/README.md

 - Petal length
 - Petal width

 On the back of their data, Fisher developed a linear discriminant model to distinguish the species from each other.
-This function analysis is now widely used in statistics, pattern recognition and machine learning to find a linear combination of features that essentially seperates classes of objects or events
+This function analysis is now widely used in statistics, pattern recognition and machine learning to find a linear combination of features that essentially seperates classes of objects or events.
+According to Patrick Hoey is his paper on Statistical Analysis of the Iris Flower Dataset;

+> The goal of a discriminant analysis is to produce a simple function that, given the four measurements, will classify a flower correctly.

 ## Data Analysis and the Iris Data Set